gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 and synthetic control using LASSO, or [SCUL](https://hollina.github.io/scul/ "SCUL").

-What I am going to do here is provide a quick demonstration of the method, via a replication of some recently published work.
-At the same time, I’ll demonstrate the SCM-using-LASSO variant as well, to demonstrate its value in this situation, where the number of available controls is quite large.
+I am going to provide a quick demonstration of the SCM, via a replication of some recently published work in PNAS.
+At the same time, I’ll demonstrate SCM using LASSO as well, given the number of available controls is quite large in this case.

 ## Replicating Mitze et al (2020, PNAS)

-Mitze et al. (2020, PNAS) examine a case study in Germany around the mandatory imposition of facemasks in Jena, Germany, on April 6th of 2020.
-They employed this policy event as something of a natural experiment, to estimate the effect of mandatory facemask policies on COVID-19 case rates.
+Mitze et al. (2020, PNAS) examine a case study in Germany around the mandatory imposition of face masks in Jena, Germany, on April 6th of 2020.
+They employed this policy event as something of a natural experiment, to estimate the effect of mandatory face mask policies on COVID-19 case rates.
 Interestingly, this setup is also something of an ideal use case for SCM; we have a single treated location (the unit of analysis here is a district), and many controls (hundreds of other,